aberke/quiz-widgets/README.md

 - Make poll product as well:
 	- Last slide would load in the oncomplete data to be able to show what other people answered

+Documentation notes
+---
+Anyone can add documentation by making a Google Doc!

+Advantages:

+- Once documentation is published, it can continue to be edited via the google doc
+	- these edits are automatically republished
+- Don't need to know HTML or anything about the inner workings of the app to write documentation

+How it works:

+- I have a JSON file mapping ```{document-name: url for the iframe} ```
+- All that needs to happen to get to that document under /documentation/document-name is for Alex or someone to update that JSON file

 Button notes
 ---